schahmatist/Get-Your-Music-Style-Classifier---With-Neural-Networks/README.md

 ***
-## 1. DATA UNDERSTANDING and DASET PREPARATION
+## 1. DATA UNDERSTANDING and DATASET PREPARATION
 ***

 * One of the significant challenges of this project was getting a good training dataset with proper genre labels.
 The standard option was the GTZAN music dataset (avaiable on kaggle.com), that is the most-used public dataset for evaluation in machine listening research for music genre recognition.
 But as mentioned in a [paper by Bob L. Sturm